 - Defective sensors like mass airflow, MAP, IAT, TPS, ICV and throttle body

 - Faulty engine control module, software program or cylinder shut offs

 - And many more

-These in our opinion are the most influential factors that cause the most amount of damage to not only your pocket but also the environment, renewable resources and your vehicles catalytic converter which is required for emissions control.
+These in our opinion are the most influential factors that cause High fuel consumption and cause the most amount of damage to not only your pocket but also the environment, renewable resources and your vehicles catalytic converter which is required for emissions control.
 Now if your vehicle has any one of the following faults getting to its solution would take a lot of testing and fault finding.

 Gone are the day when air fuel ratio settings could be performed to rectify these faults.
 Now an oxygen sensor does this up 4000 times per minute.